The Science Behind HSI's Employee Learning and Development Training

 The motion and pace of eye movement across the screen supports information being saved into memory.

 This explains the placement and rhythm of graphics that appear on the screen in our videos.
-So, pay attention as you compare different video styles and watch how much time passes and nothing changes on the screen.
+Remember to pay attention when comparing different video styles and watch how much time passes and nothing changes on the screen.

 Cognitive Load Theory